sugarlabs/sugar-docs/src/python-porting-guide.md

   ```
   Test and fix collaboration before proceeding further.

+* If the activity uses `dbus.gobject_service.ExportedGObject` (deprecated and only available for Python 2), then port to `CollabWrapper`, and test again,

+* If the activity uses `dbus` directly, refer to [dbus-python Porting to Python 3](https://dbus.freedesktop.org/doc/dbus-python/PY3PORT.html), and test again,

 * Port from Python 2 to Python 3.
   Start your porting with [2to3](https://docs.python.org/3.0/library/2to3.html) tool,<br>
   In the terminal, type: